-Mississippi State University’s Summer Undergraduate Research Symposium is on Friday, July 28, 2017 from 1:00-4:30 pm in Griffis Hall.
+Mississippi State University’s 2018 Spring Undergraduate Research Symposium will be Friday, April 13, 2018 (tentative) in Griffis Hall.

 The Undergraduate Research Symposium is held twice a year in the spring and summer semesters and is open to all undergraduate students engaged in research.
 The Symposium provides the opportunity for students to showcase faculty-guided, cutting edge research and creative activity by students from diverse departments, colleges, and research centers across campus through poster and oral presentation sessions.

-The 2017 Summer Undergraduate Research Symposium is hosted by the Shackouls Honors College in collaboration with undergraduate research program funded by the National Science Foundation.
+The Undergraduate Research Symposium is hosted by the Shackouls Honors College in collaboration with undergraduate research program funded by the National Science Foundation.

 Many undergraduates participate in faculty-guided research and creative activity throughout the year.
 MSU is fortunate to have many faculty that involve undergraduates in research and federally-funded research programs.
 All undergraduates in every program of study, not just honors students, involved in research and creative works are invited and encouraged to participate in the Symposium.